 Professor & Program Director

-Dr. Clarity is a native of New York state.
-He received an M.S. in mechanical engineering from Texas A & M and worked for six years as an engineer before entering medical school.
-He received his M.D. degree from ETSU and completed his residency at the Bristol Family Practice program in 1995.
-In the past, Greg and his wife Cathy enjoyed living on a small farm with their chickens, ducks, and dairy goats.
-Now they have five children and have left the animals behind.
-Greg enjoys spending time with the children, and may someday resume sailing on our area lakes.
+Dr. Clarity is a native of New York State.
+He received an M.S. in mechanical engineering from Texas A&M and worked for six years as an engineer before entering medical school.
+He received his M.D. from ETSU's Quillen College of Medicine and completed his residency at the Bristol Family Practice Program in 1995.
+Before having five children, Greg and his wife Cathy enjoyed living on a small farm with their chickens, ducks and dairy goats.
+Greg enjoys spending time with the children and may someday resume sailing at area lakes.

 John Culp, M.D., FAAFP

-I am originally from Alabama, but am now an adopted Tennessean.
-I graduated from University High in Johnson City and received my B.S. from ETSU.
-I returned to Alabama to earn my M.D. from the University of Alabama in 1980 and completed my residency in Family Practice at Anniston, Alabama, in 1983.
-I worked in private practice in Anniston until joining the Bristol Family Practice Program in October 1986.
-I am a fellow of the American Academy of Family Physicians and hold a Certificate of Added Qualifications in Geriatrics.
+Dr. Culp is originally from Alabama and is now an adopted Tennessean.
+He graduated from University High in Johnson City and received his B.S. from ETSU.
+Dr. Culp returned to Alabama to earn his M.D. from the University of Alabama in 1980.
+In 1983, he completed his family practice residency in Anniston, Alabama.
+Dr. Culp worked in private practice in Anniston until joining the Bristol Family Medicine program in 1986.
+He is a fellow of the American Academy of Family Physicians and holds a Certificate of Added Qualifications in geriatrics.

-My wife Jane is a biology teacher who is presently busy at home taking care of our family, and is actively involved in church work and various community organizations.
-After hours, you will find me also involved in church work, community activities, and family life.
-I enjoy antique gas engines, hunting and shooting, and playing the guitar.
+His wife Jane is a biology teacher who is busy at home taking care of their family, and actively involved in church work and various community organizations.
+After hours, you may find him involved in church work, community activities and family life.
+He also enjoys antique gas engines, hunting, shooting and playing the guitar.